HeshamMegid/HMSegmentedControl/README.md

 A drop-in replacement for UISegmentedControl mimicking the style of the segmented control used in Google Currents.

+# Features
+- Supports both text and images
+- Font and all colors are customizable
+- Supports selection indicator both on top and bottom
+- Supports blocks
+- Works with ARC and iOS >= 5

 # Installation

 ## CocoaPods